 There are several ways to get references into EndNote, the 4 main ones are:

 1. Type references in using the New Reference template (very time consuming).

 2. Direct export is available from some databases, such as Web of Science, BIOSIS, and Zoological Record.
 This enables the saving of records directly into EndNote rather than having to save to a file on the desktop and then importing them into EndNote.
 It saves time, a few clicks!

 3. Online Search feature to search article databases or library catalogs from within EndNote (not recommended).

 4. Search for your desired references in an article database such as ASFA, Earth Aquatic & Atmospheric Sciences, PubMed, or even Google Scholar, then Download selected references to your computer (be sure to select "EndNote" or "RIS" options if available) and Import them into EndNote.

 Which of the above is best to use?

-Once you have collected citations, EndNote can help you easily insert a citation in the text of your Word document, generate a bibliography, list of references, automatically, and also put it in the correct format based on the citation style you select.
+Once you have collected citations, EndNote can help you easily insert a citation in the text of your Word document, generate a bibliography, list of references, automatically, and also put the references in the correct format based on the citation style you select.